-During a recent trip to Charleston, Arkansas, I had the opportunity to capture a stunning image of a Bald Eagle in flight.
-I was parked at the Charleston City Lake, my camera and lens in hand, ready to seize the moment.
-Suddenly, I noticed a Bald Eagle flying overhead, its wings outstretched as it surveyed the area below.
+During a recent trip to Charleston, Arkansas, I had the opportunity to photograph one of these birds in flight.
+I arrived early at the Charleston City Lake, camera and telephoto lens in hand, scoping the skies for any sign of the telltale white head and tail feathers.

 - Camera: Canon EOS 7D